strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest-api.md

 ::::

-### Delete an entity
+### Delete an entry

-Deletes an entity by id and returns its value.
+Deletes an entry by id and returns its value.

 :::: api-call